philipturner/molecular-renderer/Documentation/HDL.md

 }
 ```

 Create a lattice of crystal unit cells to edit.
 Coordinates are represented in numbers of crystal unit cells.
+The coordinate system may be mapped to a non-orthonormal coordinate system internally.
+Keep this in mind when processing `SIMD3<Float>` vectors.
+For example, avoid normalizing any vectors.

 ```swift
 RigidBody { Lattice<Basis> }